CARTAvis/carta-archived/README.md

 The default build flag for CASA is `make -j 2`, and this is a compromise way.
 Only `make` is very slow but setting more than 2 let the possibility of building fail become higher, since to no official support of building casa.
 You can try other flags to build (e.g. `make` to guarantee success or more than `2`).
 Also `make -j` may not be the fatest (and it may also hang on your computers).
 The faster `n` in `make -j(n)` is according your environment and may be different.

+**Ubuntu 16.04:**

+Same as CentOS, except will not install another specific compilers.

-# Build Carta program on CentOS 7
+# Build Carta program

 ## Choose the location of build folder